lehet005/YeoMEAN/README.md

 For example, running ```yo angular-fullstack:route testing``` from a terminal will generate a page titled 'testing'.

+Use a route to add a new page.
+This generates an HTML, CSS, controller, javascript file, and test template for the page you want to add.
+It also links in all of these files for you.
+Use this to generate the page for your GPA calculator (don't copy your existing files (or if you do, don't ask for help :P)).

 ## To Develop

 Run ```grunt serve``` to start node and run the web application on [http://localhost:9000](http://localhost:9000).
 (The page will be opened automatically by grunt)